 Rosemary Bailey was born in Halifax, Yorkshire.
-She is an award-winning travel writer and journalist, and an experienced editor and writing tutor.
-She has written a trilogy of books about France — the bestselling Life in a Postcard, The Man Who Married a Mountain and Love and War in the Pyrenees — and a family memoir Scarlet Ribbons: a priest with Aids.
-As a journalist she has contributed regularly to the Guardian, Observer, Sunday Times, Vogue and Elle.
+She was an award-winning travel writer and journalist, and an experienced editor and writing tutor.
+She wrote a trilogy of books about France — the bestselling Life in a Postcard, The Man Who Married a Mountain and Love and War in the Pyrenees — and a family memoir Scarlet Ribbons: a priest with Aids.
+As a journalist she contributed regularly to the Guardian, Observer, Sunday Times, Vogue and Elle.

-She is the author and editor of travel guides to the USA, France and Italy.
-She is an RLF Fellow, teaching writing skills and mentoring students, and a regular tutor for the Arvon Foundation.
-She is a member of the Society of Authors and the British Guild of Travel Writers.
-Bailey is married to the biographer, Barry Miles, and has one son.
-She balances her time between London and the Pyrenees.
+Rosemary was the author and editor of travel guides to the USA, France and Italy.
+She was an RLF Fellow, teaching writing skills and mentoring students, a regular tutor for the Arvon Foundation and member of the Society of Authors and the British Guild of Travel Writers.